Coder-Araf/Coder-Araf/README.md

 <p align="left">Hi there! 👋

-I'm Shabbir, a passionate UI/UX Designer and Web Developer with over 4+ years of experience in transforming ideas into compelling digital experiences.
+I'm Coder Araf, a passionate UI/UX Designer and Web Developer with over 2+ years of experience in transforming ideas into compelling digital experiences.
 My journey in design and development is fueled by a passion for creating user-centric solutions that are both aesthetically pleasing and highly functional.
 I specialize in:

-    UI/UX Design: Crafting intuitive and delightful user interfaces.
-    Web Development: Building responsive and high-performance websites and applications.
-    User Research: Implementing in-depth research to guide design decisions and improve user satisfaction.
-    Prototyping & Wireframing: Converting concepts into interactive prototypes and detailed wireframes.
-    Collaborative Projects: Working seamlessly with cross-functional teams to achieve project goals.
+ 💡 Passionate about coding and creating seamless digital experiences.

+🔧 Proficient in:

+    Languages: HTML, CSS, JavaScript, Bootstrap, tailwind, Python
+    Frameworks: React, Angular, Vue.js, Django
+    Tools: Git, Webpack, Docker

+🚀 Focused on:

+    Responsive web design
+    Clean, maintainable code
+    Cutting-edge web technologies

+💻 Open-source enthusiast.
+Always eager to learn and collaborate on exciting projects.

+📫 Let’s connect and build something extraordinary!

 🚀 I'm always excited to take on new challenges and collaborate on innovative projects.
 Let's create something amazing together!

 💼 Currently open for freelance projects and full-time opportunities. <br>

-- 📧 How to reach me: shabbir.official54@gmail.com.<br/>
+- 📧 How to reach me: afranaraf098@gmail.com.<br/>
 - 📚 I'm currently learning  Django, Vue <br/>
 - ⚡ In my free time I was playing<br/>
 - 💬 Ask me about JavaScript, React.js </p>